What can you do to improve performance from your end?

 If there have been issues where a link will not load correctly or at all or if a pop-up box is supposed to load and does not it may mean that the browser needs to be 'refreshed'.

 The following article, Print button greyed out?
 Not able to Print? - Clear Cache and Cookies, explains how to clear the browser's cache and cookies.

-If you use Google Chrome by default you could try switching to Microsoft Edge to see if the issue repeats.
+Tip: If you use Google Chrome by default you could switch to Microsoft Edge to see if the issue repeats.